solana-labs/solana/docs/src/proposals/optimistic-confirmation-and-slashing.md

 So far, we haven’t observed a large unavailability hit on our mainnet, cosmos, or tezos.
 For our network, which is primarily composed of high availability systems, this seems unlikely.
-Currently, we have set the threshold percentage to 4.66%, which means that 23.68% of the nodes have to be available for the network to continue finalizing blocks.
+Currently, we have set the threshold percentage to 4.66%, which means that if 23.68% have failed the network may stop finalizing blocks.
 For our network, which is primarily composed of high availability systems a 23.68 drop in availabilty seems ulinkely.
 1:10^12 odds assuming five 4.7% staked nodes with 0.995 of uptime.